Rev Dr Peter Powell

 L.Th., Dip.
 P.S., D. Min (Pastoral Counselling and Psychotherapy)

 TAE40110 Certificate IV in Training and Assessment

 In July 1992 I founded the Pastoral Counselling Institute.
 I am an ordained minister and a registered psychologist, and have been helping people through these disciplines inside and outside the church for over twenty years.
-Currently, I am focussing on providing ministry supervision and conducting treatment and assessment of men who have committed child sex offences.
+I am focussing on providing ministry supervision and supervision of our program conducting treatment and assessment of men who have committed child sex offences.
 I am accredited with the NSW Commission for Children and Young People as a Clinical Member to treat adults (Ref: CPF 03848).

 Sharon van Doorene

 BSc(Hons) MA (Couns.Psych) MBBCh TAE40110 Certificate IV in Training and Assessment, Board registered supervisor

 Psychologist / Clinical Manager (General) / Cert IV Trainer